Crowned lemur: Description

 The crowned lemur is endemic to the dry deciduous forests of the northern tip of Madagascar.
 It eats a diet of mostly flowers, fruits, and leaves.
-The population is estimated to 1000–10,000 individuals as of 2004, most of which live within the Ankarana Plateau, although there is also a population on the Montagne d'Ambre.
+The population is estimated to 1000–10,000 individuals as of 2004, most of which live within the Ankarana Special Reserve, although there is also a population in the Montagne d'Ambre national park and also in the forest of Andrafiamena.
 This species has a distinctive brown-orange crown on the top of the head.
 Females have a gray body with an orange crown, and males are a darker reddish brown, crowned with black and orange.
 Crowned lemurs have a life span of approximately 20 years and reach sexual maturity after 20 months.
 They give birth usually in late September or early October, after a gestation period of 125 days.

 The crowned lemur is in the order of Primates as it possesses characteristics such as pseudo-opposable thumbs, binocular vision and is highly intelligent.
 E. coronatus shares with others of the family Lemuridae long and slender limbs, a slightly longer nose, a smaller brain and a 'grooming comb' formed by the incisors and canine teeth.

 The crowned lemur possesses a long non-prehensile tail used for balance when jumping from branch to branch and for communication within the closely knit, female-led social group.

 This member of the genus Eulemur is primarily diurnal but has periods of feeding activity at night too.